harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 ### Run as User

 The standard `runAsUser` setting for the `securityContext` property.
+This setting determines the user Id of the user running all commands in the container.

 Specify the user ID (UID) under which the container should run.